Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/components/canvas.md

 ## Description

-Component to render a canvas (UI elements)
+Component to render a canvas (UI elements).